 Point models at an instance of PostgresqlDatabase.

-psql_db = PostgresqlDatabase('my_database', user='code') class PostgresqlModel(Model): """A base model that will use our Postgresql database""" class Meta: database = psql_db class User(PostgresqlModel): username = CharField() # etc, etc
+psql_db = PostgresqlDatabase('my_database', user='code') # if your Postgres template doesn't use UTF8, you can set the connection encoding like so: psql_db.get_conn().set_client_encoding('UTF8') class PostgresqlModel(Model): """A base model that will use our Postgresql database""" class Meta: database = psql_db class User(PostgresqlModel): username = CharField() # etc, etc

 Point models at an instance of MySQLDatabase.

 mysql_db = MySQLDatabase('my_database', user='code') class MySQLModel(Model): """A base model that will use our MySQL database""" class Meta: database = mysql_db class User(MySQLModel): username = CharField() # etc, etc # when you're ready to start querying, remember to connect mysql_db.connect()

 sqlite_db = SqliteDatabase('sq.db') class SqliteModel(Model): """A base model that will use our Sqlite database""" class Meta: database = sqlite_db class User(SqliteModel): username = CharField() # etc, etc # when you're ready to start querying, remember to connect sqlite_db.connect()

 Some database engines may not allow a connection to be shared across threads, notably sqlite.
 If you would like peewee to maintain a single connection per-thread, instantiate your database with threadlocals=True (recommended):